 Learn more about Field Service…

-Looking for more concrete use cases, real-life demos and typical mobile workers’ scenarios, join our breakfast session “A day in the life of a field service engineer” on Thursday morning 26 March 2020.
+Looking for more concrete use cases, real-life demos and typical mobile workers’ scenarios, join our online senminar “Inspections with Field Service” on Thursday 27 August 2020.